Applib-HarmonyOS/OhosVerify/README.md

 # Source

-The library was ported for HarmonyOS from the mentioned Android Library:
+The library is inspired from the mentioned Android Library:
 [AndroidVerify](https://github.com/pchmn/AndroidVerify/) (version 1.0.2)

 ## Features